dimitrijer/formlogic/README.md

 * Remember Me functionality (via cookies)
 * Use a scale for question grading, instead of boolean
 * UI for adding tests
+* Time limit for tests
+* Tests that can be taken only by students enrolled in the course
 ## License

 Copyright © 2016 Dimitrije Radojević